kavon/autotune/README.md

 #### tuning without fully compiling the program

-When the tuner is set to `optonly` mode, it will only run the `optimize` and `opt_stats` targets of the makefile.
+When the tuner is set to `optonly` mode, it will only run the `optimize` and `opt_stats` targets of the Makefile.
-In this mode, the `optimize` phase will be expected to save the optimization statistics in a JSON format, and the `opt_stats` should output the JSON data to `stdout`.
+In this mode, the `optimize` phase will be expected to save the optimization statistics in a JSON format, and the `opt_stats` target should output the JSON data to `stdout`.
-Optimization statistics can be saved by LLVM if you pass the following flags to `opt`:
+Optimization statistics can be saved by LLVM like so:

 ```
--stats -stats-json -info-output-file <filename>
+opt -disable-output -stats -stats-json -info-output-file <json file> <passes> <ir file>
 ```

 Note that you must build LLVM with either `LLVM_ENABLE_STATS` or Assertions enabled.